A Complete Review and Ratings for Combined Insurance

-The company was founded in 1922 by W. Clement Stone.
-The current CEO is Brad Bennett.
-Combined Insurance has over $2 billion in total assets.
-Operations include offices in North America, Europe, Latin America and the Pacific.
+Founded in 1922 by W. Clement Stone, Combined Insurance is headquartered in Glenview, Illinois, and now employs more than 5,000 people around the world.
+The company has more than $2 billion in total assets.
+Operations include offices in North America, Europe, Latin America, and the Pacific.

-Diversity in the workplace is an important part of Combined Insurance’s culture.
-It was named to Hispanic Network Magazine’s 2015 Best of the Bests Lists being recognized as a top diversity employer in the United States.
+Diversity in the workplace is an important part of the company culture.
+Parent company Chubb was named to Hispanic Network Magazine’s 2018 Best of the Bests Lists as a top diversity employer in the United States.

-Combined Insurance remains a financially stable force within the industry and has the following ratings from these insurance rating organizations :
+Parent company Chubb remains a financially stable force within the industry and has the following ratings from these insurance rating organizations as of 2018: